Polumm/wealthpath-explorer/README.md

 from model import advanced_asset_model
 ```

-For each user-defined scenario:
+For each scenario:
-- Inputs are passed to `advanced_asset_model()` to compute total asset values over time.
+- Inputs are passed to `advanced_asset_model()` to compute year-by-year asset trajectories.
-- The resulting series is plotted with Plotly (`go.Figure`, `go.Scatter`), with differences embedded in hover templates.
+- A Plotly figure displays results with interactive hover templates.
-- Common parameters across scenarios are extracted and shown as annotations above the chart.
+- Common parameters across scenarios are extracted and displayed.
-- Dash callbacks dynamically update visuals and form states based on user interaction.
+- Dash callbacks handle updates from the user interface in real time.

 ---